programmatordev/fluent-validator/README.md

 Validator::setTranslator(new Translator('pt'));

-// now all error messages will be in Portuguese Validator::notBlank()->validate(''); // Este valor não deveria ser vazio.
+// now all error messages will be in Portuguese Validator::notBlank()->validate('');
 ```

-To add your own translations, you can integrate a custom translator or extend the default one.
+To add your own translations, you can integrate a custom translator.

 ## Contributing